JoshOrndorff/recipes/src/storage/structs.md

 ## Basic Interaction

-Once our struct is intialized in runtime storage, we can push values and modify it by using a module function:
+To push values and modify the map

 ```rust
 decl_module! {